- API -

 avixEventGroup_ChangeFromISR

-Clear, set or toggle one or more flags of an event group directly from an Interrupt Service Routine
+Clear, set or toggle one or more flags of an event group or a thread event group from an Interrupt Service Routine

 avixEventGroup_Create